scylladb/scylladb/docs/architecture/raft.rst

 .. code-block:: console

     Schema changes are disabled in synchronize state.
-If a failure makes us unable to proceed, manual recovery will be required.
+If a failure makes us unable to proceed, recovery will be required.

 During the procedure, there is a brief window while schema changes are disabled.
 This is when the schema change mechanism switches from the older unsafe algorithm to the safe Raft-based algorithm.
 If everything runs smoothly, this window will be unnoticeable; the procedure is designed to minimize that window's length.
 However, if the procedure gets stuck e.g. due to network connectivity problem, ScyllaDB will return the following error when trying to perform a schema change during this window: